okx/KIPs/docs/draft/KIP-18.md

 ## 1. Summary

-This KIP is a proposal for peer-to-peer payments (e-commerce / online services) on the OKExChain.
+This KIP is a proposal for peer-to-peer payments (e-commerce / online services) on the OEC.

 ## 2. Abstract

-KIP-18 defines peer-to-peer payments on <a href="https://www.okex.com/okexchain">OKExChain</a>, which are cost-effective, almost immediate, secure and transparent.
+KIP-18 defines peer-to-peer payments on <a href="https://www.okex.com/okexchain">OEC</a>, which are cost-effective, almost immediate, secure and transparent.

-Peer-to-peer (Cross-border) payments supported by OKExChain provide significant advantages to businesses and consumers.
-Deloitte estimates that business-to-business and person-to-person payments with blockchain (OKExChain) result in a 40% to 80% reduction in transaction costs, and take an average of few seconds to finalize .
+Peer-to-peer (Cross-border) payments supported by OEC provide significant advantages to businesses and consumers.
+Deloitte estimates that business-to-business and person-to-person payments with blockchain (OEC) result in a 40% to 80% reduction in transaction costs, and take an average of few seconds to finalize .

 ## 3. Status